 We've recently improved the towpath along the Shropshire Union Canal at Market Drayton for the thousands of boaters and local people who use this section of canal every year.

-The project involved resurfacing and widening the towpathe from Victoria Wharf at Bridge 65 through to the Market Drayton Aqueduct allowing local people and visitors to explore their local canal whatever the weather.
+The project involved resurfacing and widening the towpath from Victoria Wharf at Bridge 65 through to the Market Drayton Aqueduct, allowing local people and visitors to explore their local canal whatever the weather.

 Stratford-upon-Avon in Warwickshire

-A half a mile section of South Stratford Canal towpath from Birmingham Road (close to the Maybird Shopping Park) has been improved making it easier for local peope to walk along the canal and access the town centre.
+A half a mile section of South Stratford Canal towpath from Birmingham Road (close to the Maybird Shopping Park) has been improved, making it easier for local people to walk along the canal and access the town centre.

-The towpath has been widened in places and new way finder signage has been installed to allow people and boaters to find thier way to and from the canal and the local area.
+The towpath has been widened in places and new way finder signage has been installed to allow people and boaters to find their way to and from the canal and the local area.

 Lions Quay in Shropshire

-Once the work is completed, the new towpath will link in with the previous towpath improvement from Bridge 19W Gledrid Bridge to Bridge 17W Mortons Bridge, creating 12 miles of new pathway through the Pontcysyllte Aqueduct & Canal World Heritage Site meaning visitors will have improved year-round access.
+The new towpath will link in with the previous towpath improvement from Bridge 19W Gledrid Bridge to Bridge 17W Mortons Bridge, creating 12 miles of new pathway through the Pontcysyllte Aqueduct & Canal World Heritage Site meaning visitors have improved year-round access.